 The plumbers were describing how a leak under his house needed repairing and it was going to cost 8 thousand dollars to repair.
 I knew there was no way Shig was going to pay anyone to fix his leak for 8K and I tried to explain this to the plumbers.
-Farmers know how to fix things with a bit of bailing wire and some duct tape.
-Shig had made numerous repairs to his house but at the age of 97 he couldn’t crawl under the house or have enough strength to fix things in tight spaces.
+Farmers know how to fix things with a bit of baling wire and some duct tape.
+Shig had made numerous repairs to his house but at the age of 97 he could no longer crawl under the house or have enough strength to fix things in tight spaces.

 “Go For Broke” was the motto of the 442nd Regimental Combat Team, an Army unit comprised of Japanese Americans from Hawaii and the mainland United States.
 The motto was derived from a gambler’s slang used in Hawaii to “go for broke,” which meant that the player was risking it all in one effort to win big.
 The player would put everything on the line.

-We settled on $800 that would entail a out-of-code repair and would take a couple days to complete.
+We settled on $800 — that would entail a out-of-Code repair and would take a couple days to complete.
 The supervisor spoke to the plumber who had enlisted a young apprentice to help him with the work.

 I told Shig that the repairs were getting started and that it was going to cost him $300, which I backed up with a fake estimate from the plumbers.
 He couldn’t believe that I’d talked the plumbers down that far and was really jazzed to see them return with a bunch of supplies to begin work.
 Those kids worked hard for a couple of days crawling around in a tiny wet crawl space under his house.